 3D has taken this trope and ran with it to extreme levels of litigiousness.
 Master Xehanort, Back from the Dead, is gathering together a new Organization XIII.
 Who are among its ranks?
 Thirteen Xehanorts brought together across various timelines.
 A younger incarnation Master Xehanort (known better to players as the Unknown/Mysterious Figure from BBS and co-existing alongside his older self) was tasked by Ansem, Seeker of Darkness (who was able to time travel due to his lack of a body) with gathering thirteen incarnations of Xehanort.
 Aside of Master Xehanort, Young Xehanort, Xemnas, and Ansem, Xigbar and Saïx (and not their original personas, Braig and Isa, strangely enough) are revealed to be Xehanorts as well, having been infused with a part of Master Xehanort's heart and gradually turning into Xehanort (slowly adopting features of his such as golden eyes and pointed ears).
 Additionally, the plan was to turn Sora into the final member of this group (luckily, it was thwarted by a Big Damn Heroes moment from Lea, Axel's original identity), and the original plan for the first Organization XIII was to use the other Nobodies as vessels for Xehanort's heart.

-Mercifully the direct playable character family link ends there for the game, in the novel and history it continues with Xingcai's mother being the niece of Xiahou Ba, who's father Xiahou Yuan is cousins with Xiahou Dun and Wei leader Cao Cao.
-Cao Cao in turn has his own cousin, Cao Ren, and a son Cao Pi who's wife Zhen Ji was originally married to one of Yuan Shao's sons.
+Mercifully the direct playable character family link ends there for the game; in the novel and history it continues with Xingcai's mother being the niece of Xiahou Ba, whose father Xiahou Yuan is cousins with Xiahou Dun and Wei leader Cao Cao.
+Cao Cao in turn has his own cousin, Cao Ren, and a son Cao Pi whose wife Zhen Ji was originally married to one of Yuan Shao's sons.
 Cao Ren has a daughter who marries another one of Sun Jian's sons bringing us full circle.